-The final assessment is a test.
-The test covers the main questions, typical problems, tasks that require creative answers and the ability to synthesize the knowledge gained and apply it in solving practical problems.
+The form of the final assessment is a test.

+On the test the following main questions, typical tasks, assignments that require creative answers and the ability to synthesize the knowledge gained and apply it when solving practical problems.

-Students who have not completed laboratory work, homework assignments, and module tests are not allowed to take the test.
+Students who have not completed laboratory work, homework assignments, and module tests are not allowed to take the exam.